nysenate/NYSenate.gov-Website-D9/web/modules/contrib/google_tag/README.md

 therein.
 Instead of relying on this bot, check whether the GTM snippets are loaded as a result of the snippet added by this project.

+If you run Drush as other than the web user, then do not enable the 'Recreate snippets on cache rebuild' module setting.
+Otherwise snippet files will be created and owned by the user running Drush.
+On the next cache rebuild the web user may not be able to delete the files (resulting in a fatal error).

 ## MAINTAINERS

 Current maintainer: